owenBeresford/extra-panda/README.md

 - TODO: Make support for win32
 - TODO: Workout least stupid solution to test-harness needing unit tests, as its not simple code.

+#### Notes for me \#leSigh
+I ought to improve this process.
+* make src/test/\*webtest.mjs
+* ensure execTest line is on the end of the new test
+* copy config and rename files inside vite.config.*.ts
+* update build script (the bash file) to include new artefact
+* update file list in the test runner
+* run npm run build
+* run npm run build:test
+* run npm run test:web

 </details>
 <details>
 <summary> Lists of technical names </summary>